toddbranch/ECE382/notes/L13/index.md

 So how do we interact with these ports / features?
 In the MSP430, we use specialized registers that have their own locations in the MSP430 memory map.
 This is known as memory-mapped IO.

-*[Show Family Users Guide, some registers and memory locations]*
+*[Show Family Users Guide, some registers and memory locations]* - Watchdog Timer, Digital IO

 ### Memory-Mapped IO

+Motorola originally pushed this method.

 IO and memory share the same address space.
 Peripherals are mapped to specific addresses in the MCU address space.

 ![MSP430 Memory Map](../L2/memory_map.jpg)

+Watchdog Timer in 16 bit peripherals.
+Digital IO in 8 bit peripherals.

 Advantage:

 - Fewer instructions
 - Can use the same addressing modes for IO as for other instructions

+Disadvantage:

-Disadvantage: Lose memory to IO.
+- Lose memory to IO.
+- Doesn't protect programmer from mistakes.

 ### Isolated IO or Port-mapped IO

+Intel originally pushed this method.

-Speical set of instructions for manipulating IO - found on Intel microprocessors.
+Special set of instructions for manipulating IO - found on Intel microprocessors.
 IO also resides in its own, separate address space.

+Advantage:

-Advangtage: Don't lose memory for IO
+- Don't lose memory for IO.
+- Protects coder from mistakes.

+Disadvantage:

-Disadvantage: Need more instructions.
+- Need more instructions.
+- Different address spaces / modes for IO.

 ## GPIO